MallyRust/Data-Structures-and-Algorithms-/README.md

 - **Size of a graph** - the total number of edges in it.
 - **Path** - a finite or infinite sequence of edges which joins a sequence of vertices.
 - **Closed Path** - A path P is known as a closed path if the edge has the same end-points.
 That is, if v0 = vn.
+- **Simple path** -  A path that repeats no vertex, except that the first and last may be the same vertex.
+- **Cycle** -  A path in which the first and the last vertices are same.

-- **Regular graph** - graph where each vertex has the same number of neighbors.
+**Regular graph** - graph where each vertex has the same number of neighbors.
 That is, every node has the same degree.

 Figure below shows regular graphs